John Wesley Harding: Legacy

 "I asked Columbia to release it with no publicity and no hype, because this was the season of hype," Dylan said.
 Clive Davis urged Dylan to pull a single, but even then Dylan refused, preferring to maintain the album's low-key profile.

 In a year when psychedelia dominated popular culture, the agrarian-themed John Wesley Harding was seen as reactionary.
 Critic Jon Landau wrote in Crawdaddy! magazine, "For an album of this kind to be released amidst Sgt.
 Pepper, Their Satanic Majesties Request, After Bathing at Baxter's, somebody must have had a lot of confidence in what he was doing… Dylan seems to feel no need to respond to the predominate [sic] trends in pop music at all.
 And he is the only major pop artist about whom this can be said."

 The critical stature of John Wesley Harding has continued to grow.
 As late as 2000, Clinton Heylin wrote, "John Wesley Harding remains one of Dylan's most enduring albums.
 Never had Dylan constructed an album-as-an-album so self-consciously.
 Not tempted to incorporate even later basement visions like 'Going to Acapulco' and 'Clothesline Saga,' Dylan managed in less than six weeks to construct his most perfectly executed official collection."

 The album was remastered and re-released in 2003 using a new technology, SACD.

-In 2016, the band The Chairman Dances released "Augustine", a response song to John Wesley Harding's "I Dreamed I Saw St. Augustine".
-In it, Augustine of Hippo says he's not sure why Dylan dreams about him.

 While legend has it that Dylan recorded John Wesley Harding after finishing The Basement Tapes sessions with members of the Band, several biographers and discographers have argued that the final reel of basement recordings actually postdates the first John Wesley Harding session.